pengjiz/pengjiz.com/content/en/backend-dev-thoughts.md

 The first thing is the context locals.
 This is actually a pretty interesting design of Flask and allows you to type less, but at the beginning this feature was confusing.
-In Flask, there are a few objects that are [*local proxies*](http://werkzeug.pocoo.org/docs/0.14/local/).
+In Flask, there are a few objects that are [*local proxies*][local proxies].
 The value of such an object depends on the context.
 For example, in Flask, if you want to get the request data, you would use:

 ```python
 from flask import request